noahpy/Copypale/README.md

   * QR-Code or code for instant subscription of a share

 ### Nonfunctional Goals
-- Effortless, intuitive Interface (less than 4 clicks for everything!)
+- Effortless, intuitive Interface (less than 4 clicks for every action!)
 - Security, Integrity